ministryofjustice/hmpps-component-dependencies/README.md

 * AppInsights `cloud_RoleName` to the `name` of the component
 * AppInsights `target` to an environments `hostname`

-This allows us to build a graph of each component to both it's dependencies and the things it depends on.

-This graph can be navigated in both directions.

 How this would this would be integrated into the component dashboard would require a bit of a conversation.

 Potentially a node service/job that would semi regularly to gather the data and push the dependency info into redis or the service catalogue.
 Or we could push in the raw data and build up the dependency info on the fly on the frontend.

 ## and...

-We can also use this dependency information to support:
+We could also use this linked dependency information to support:

 - surfacing where people are missing health checks for their dependencies
 - surfacing components that are not in the catalogue
   - (this includes a lot of probation integration components, some of which are used by prison services)
-- could be expanded to support surfacing AWS dependencies - use of queues, topics, RDS, redis
+- surfacing AWS dependencies - use of queues, topics, RDS, redis

 ## Limitations